nwtgck/digestream/README.md

   sha512      SHA-512

 Flags:
-  -h, --help   help for ./digestream
+  -h, --help   help for digestream

-Use "./digestream [command] --help" for more information about a command.
+Use "digestream [command] --help" for more information about a command.
 ```